The Music Band

 An edited version of "Good, Good Feelin'" was released as a single (and thus the longer album version is subtitled "original un-cut disco mix"), backed with "Baby Face (She Said Do Do Do Do)" from the earlier Galaxy album (1977).
 "I'm the One Who Understands" was later re-recorded for the album, ☮ (Peace Sign) (1994).

+Critical reception

+The New York Times praised War's "deliberate attempt to embrace Latin musical styles and Chicano concerns."